MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 - **Available database capacity**.
 If you're creating a new environment for Dynamics 365 Remote Assist, you'll need at least 1 GB of available database capacity.
 Paid subscriptions of Dynamics 365 Remote Assist provide default tenant capacity.
 More information: [New Dataverse storage capacity](https://docs.microsoft.com/power-platform/admin/capacity-storage)

 > [!IMPORTANT]
 > You can get a 30-day trial subscription of Dynamics 365 Remote Assist to try out the Remote Assist model-driven app.
 Make sure to follow [these instructions to create a **subscription-based trial environment**](https://docs.microsoft.com/power-platform/admin/trial-environments#create-a-trial-subscription-based-environment-in-the-power-platform-admin-center).
-Note that you can't use the standard trial instructions for this purpose.
-The in-app 90 day virtual trial isn't compatible.
+Note that you **can't use the standard trial instructions** for this purpose.

 ## Install Dynamics 365 Remote Assist model-driven app